run2fail/locker/README.rst

   domain names are not known, i.e., there is no "linking" support.
 - In general, the lxc container and network configuration requires manual work/modifications, e.g., when containers shall get static IP addresses.
-- For some users it may be undesirable that containers are actually NAT-ted behind the default bridge device and that they can communicate with each other at all.
-This can be changed but, again, there is no convenient frontend or command line tool.

 Note: Please correct me if I am wrong or if there is some solution available!
 This would really help me.
 Thanks!